bloominstituteoftechnology/bloomquiz_solution/README.md

 ## Tests

-1. `npm run test` runs all tests.
+1. `npm test` runs all tests.

 ### Note About Running Tests

-The `test` script kills the development backend because tests need to spin up a testing db and free port 9000.
+The `test` script kills the development server because tests need to spin up a testing db and free port 9000.
 To restart nodemon just type `rs` in the terminal of the `dev` script, or restart your debugger.